 There are other financial arrangements that might in some cases be excluded from a financial assessment.
-These include investment bonds with a life assurance element or placing your assets in a trust.
+These include investment bonds with a life assurance element or assets placed in a trust.

-However, the rules for such arrangements are complex and it is not guaranteed that they would be disregarded from a financial assessment.
+However, the rules for such arrangements are complex and there is no guarantee that these funds would be disregarded from a financial assessment.
 You should seek independent financial advice before moving assets into a trust or an investment bond.

 As a general principle, you cannot intentionally move your money into a trust or another financial vehicle to avoid paying care fees.
 If you do so, the local authority could deem this to be a deliberate deprivation of assets.